ablanco1950/Drone_Detection-SVR/README.md

 4-

-From the test images ( is used the valid folder)  and labels  and based on the svr_lin_Drone_Detector_Yymidpoint.pickle  model obtained in step 2- , create a .txt file with the predicted Ycenter coordinates for each dron of the test images (Predicted_True_Ycenter_Drone_Detector.txt file)
+From the test images ( is used the valid folder as test)  and labels  and based on the svr_lin_Drone_Detector_Yymidpoint.pickle  model obtained in step 2- , create a .txt file with the predicted Ycenter coordinates for each dron of the test images (Predicted_True_Ycenter_Drone_Detector.txt file)

 by running: